Art Marketing

 ARE YOU A SURVIVOR?

 Financial consultants can help your money problems.
 Consignment stores can supply good, used clothing, shoes and other useful items.
 Maybe you can find a roofer who will set up a payment schedule for the repair work.
-This will help you to survive materially.
-But, have you noticed that your hopes and positive attitude tanked with the stock market and the recession of 2008?
+This will help you to survive and encourage your hopes and positive attitude which may have tanked for you with the stock market and the recession of 2008 and never from which you may not have quite fully recovered.

 And from my own experience I can say that surviving as an artist, even a part time artist, takes courage, confidence and determination.
 It helps to be able to show your work in a gallery or some other type venue, like your church, Kiwanis club, community art center or even periodic tag sales.